homebitcoin/HomeBitcoin-smart-contract/README.md

 ### How to purchase and view

-- You can acquire HBTC tokens by performing the activities that are in the Homeland Community Indonesia How to participate in GO?
+- You can acquire HBTC tokens by performing the activities that are in the Homeland Community Indonesia.

 [Access our website and click on I want to participate.](https://homelandcommunityindonesia.com/)